ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - Learn Bash and Git.
 I have [a good coursera course here](https://www.coursera.org/learn/unix).
 I think most Git tutorials on Google are good.
 I personally like Codeschool's tutorial.
 If you have a question about Git, go ask a CS upperclassman.
 - Learn Javascript/HTML/CSS bundle (only if you want to work on JavaScript project).
 - Go to software development hackathons.
 Spend the time to talk with people and learn from them.
 - Do a personal project.
-See [kosate.com](http://kosate.com) for some ideas of web projects.
-You can look at [my github](https://github.com/ssantichaivekin) for some small python projects.
+See [kosate.com](http://kosate.com) for web project ideas.
+You can look at [my github](https://github.com/ssantichaivekin) for a small python project.
 If you want some project ideas, you can ask me.
 - Start a team project with friends or club.
 Only do this if your friends are enthusiastic about it.

 This seems like a lot, but you don't have to do all of it.
 Just choose one or two that you want to do.